min69u/Reforestation/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## I’m reading a book on the history of glue – can’t put it down.